 ==> Homebrew uninstalled!
 The following possible Homebrew files were not deleted: /home/linuxbrew/.linuxbrew/lib/ /home/linuxbrew/.linuxbrew/share/ You may wish to remove them yourself.

-That uninstall removed brew itself and cleared ~/.cache/Homebrew, but it still left files under /home/linuxbrew/.linuxbrew/lib/ld.so and /home/linuxbrew/.linuxbrew/share/info.
+That uninstall removes brew itself and clears the default ~/.cache/Homebrew path, but it can still leave empty support directories under /home/linuxbrew/.linuxbrew/lib/ and /home/linuxbrew/.linuxbrew/share/.

 Remove leftover Homebrew files

-Only run the next cleanup step after the official uninstaller finishes and you have confirmed that you no longer need any Homebrew-managed files.
+Only run this cleanup after the official uninstaller finishes and you have confirmed that you no longer need any Homebrew-managed files.

-The default install did not create separate Homebrew data under ~/.config, ~/.local/share, or ~/.var/app during this validation.
-The main paths to remove are the shared prefix and the shell initialization line.
+The default install does not create separate Homebrew data under ~/.config, ~/.local/share, or ~/.var/app.
+The main paths to remove are the shared prefix, the shell initialization line, and the Homebrew cache.

 Conclusion